 - The agent fails to advise a buyer of any material defects to the property

 - There is dual representation or facilitating a sale of a property by acting as the real estate agent for both the buyer and seller without either or both of the parties’ knowledge

 - The agent provides the client’s personal information to the other broker without the client’s permission

 - The agent declines or accepts an offer without the client’s approval

 Each breach can have a serious financial impact on the client and can cause irreparable damage, including leaving a buyer stuck with a house full of defects or a client having their personal details disclosed to unknown individuals and/or entities.

 In the event a breach of fiduciary duty in a real estate transaction occurs, there are several available legal remedies, including:

 When a real estate agent breaches their fiduciary duty, the client can ask the court to rescind the contract and restore them to its status before entering the agreement.
 This can involve the return of the sold property to the seller along with a refund of the purchaser’s money.

 Forfeiture of Commission

-A real estate agent is entitled to payment if they breach their fiduciary duty.
+A real estate agent is not entitled to payment if they breach their fiduciary duty.
 Because of this, an agent can be required to refund any compensation received.

 If a breach of fiduciary duty by a real estate agent damages their client, the agent must compensate the client for those damages.
 In the event the agent of a seller failed to present a better offer than what was accepted, the agent would be required to reimburse the seller for the difference between the lower and higher offers.

 Breach of Fiduciary Duty Attorneys

 Our commercial litigation attorneys understand the complexities and nuances of the fiduciary relationship, and we represent clients in pursuing and/or defending against these claims.
 Contact the real estate transactions attorneys at Feldman & Feldman today to discuss your needs.